-- a) We obtained an understanding from the detailed through management discussions with respect to process, impairment assessment assumptions used, and estimates made by management and tested the operating controls the effectiveness of implemented by management. - b) We obtained the impairment analysis carried out by the management and reviewed the valuation report obtained by management from an independent valuer. - c) We assessed the professional competence, objectivity and capabilities of the independent expert considered by the management for performing the required valuations to estimate the recoverable value of other tangible and intangible assets, and Intangible assets under development. - d) We involved our member/s within the audit team to assess the appropriateness of the valuation model and reasonableness of assumptions made by the management in the above matter. - e) We evaluated the inputs used by the management with respect to revenue and cost growth trends, among others, for reasonableness thereof. - f) We have evaluated the inputs used in the analysis performed by the management in respect of the key assumptions used in revenue growth and costs, discount and with historical trends and detailed business plans to ensure that there would be no major impact on the valuation.
+- a) We obtained an understanding from the management through detailed discussions with respect its to impairment assessment process, assumptions used, and estimates made by management and tested the operating effectiveness controls of the implemented by management. - b) We obtained the impairment analysis carried out by the management and reviewed the valuation report obtained by management from an independent valuer. - c) We assessed the professional competence, objectivity and capabilities of the independent expert considered by the management for performing the required valuations to estimate the recoverable value of other tangible and intangible assets, and Intangible assets under development. - d) We involved our member/s within the audit team to assess the appropriateness of the valuation model and reasonableness of assumptions made by the management in the above matter. - e) We evaluated the inputs used by the management with respect to revenue and cost growth trends, among others, for reasonableness thereof. - f) We have evaluated the inputs used in the analysis performed by the management in respect of the key assumptions used in revenue growth and costs, discount and with historical trends and detailed business plans to ensure that there